Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics: Selection-aware posterior inference

-Explicitly accounting for the selection-aware nature of our modeling framework, our Bayesian methods are based upon a posterior using a conditional likelihood \citep{selective_bayesian} as the centerpiece.
-Truncated to all data realizations that result in our primary model \eqref{model:blackbox}, the conditional likelihood in particular discards the information from our samples utilized during model selection \citep{exact_Lasso}.
-We state this likelihood in Proposition \ref{cond:lik}, a function of parameters $\beta_{\bar{E}}$ in the primary outcome model.
-In the value of this likelihood, $\mathbb{P}[\widehat{E}(Y, \mathcal{R}; G_{\bar{F}}) = E \;\lvert \;\beta_{\bar{E}}]$ particularly represents the probability of selecting the explanatory variables indexed by $E$ after solving \eqref{second:stage:Lasso}.
+Explicitly accounting for the selection-aware nature of our modeling framework, a likelihood conditioned upon observing \eqref{selections:data} discards the information from our samples utilized for model selection.
+We provide in Proposition \ref{cond:lik} the form of the conditional likelihood in terms of the parameters within the primary outcome model \eqref{model:blackbox}.